Terms and Conditions of Trade with Sigrist Design, that covers quotes, sales orders and supply of goods and services.

 11.1 Except as provided for in these Conditions of Quotation and Sale, to the maximum extent permitted by law, all warranties, conditions, representations and guarantees (whether express or implied) in respect of the Agreement, the Goods or the Services are excluded.
+All warranties are subject to the Duty of Disclosure by the Customer of all facts relating to the use of the Goods that could have an impact on the serviceable life of the Goods supplied.
 Used Goods are sold in an ‘as is’ condition and no warranties (express or implied) of any kind are given in respect of used Goods.

 11.2 The Company will provide the Customer with details of any applicable manufacturers’ warranties in respect of the Goods (where the Company is not the manufacturer), which will be the only warranties given to the Customer in respect of those Goods.

 11.3 Any Product found to be defective within one year from the date of commissioning or eighteen (18) months from date of shipment from our factory, whichever is the sooner will be repaired or exchanged F.O.B the Company’s factory.
 This clause relates to Products not Plant.
 The Company’s liability is limited, at the Company’s election, to the replacement or repair of the defective materials or the repair of the defective workmanship.
 This warranty does not cover labour for removal or installation, or parts or exchange components.
 The Customer will bear all transportation and handling costs.